 Things to know when traveling to Langkawi

-- Langkawi doesn’t have a public transport system so you’ll have to rely on the expensive taxis or shuttles.
+- Langkawi doesn’t have a public transport system, so you’ll have to rely on expensive taxis or shuttles.

 - Langkawi is a tax-free area, and that really shows in Kuah with all the airport-like shops.

-- The beaches in Langkawi are better than in Penang but aren’t as good as in Koh Lipe (for example)
+- The beaches in Langkawi are better than in Penang but aren’t as good as in Koh Lipe or the Perhentian Islands;

 - The Skycab and S

-kybridgeare worth the visit, the views are amazing.
+kybridgeare worth the visit; the views are amazing.
 They are some of the most famous landmarks in Malaysia.

-- Despite the above referred the best attraction in Langkawi is easily the Kilim Karst Geoforest Park.
-If you going to Langkawi you have to take a full day tour to it.
+- Despite the above referred, the best attraction in Langkawi is easily the Kilim Karst Geoforest Park.
+If you go to Langkawi, you must take a full-day tour of it.

 Things to know when traveling to Penang

-- It’s really easy to travel around Penang, particularly within Georgetown and surroundings.
-The public transportation works well.
+- Traveling around Penang, particularly within Georgetown and its surroundings, is effortless.
+Public transportation works well.